About Bardia National Park

 Tigers usually attack from behind.
 That's why there's usually a trainee guide to your rear at all times.

-Avoid trekking alone in the jungle at all costs (wandering off, toilet breaks etc).
+Avoid trekking alone in the jungle at all costs (wandering off, toilet breaks, etc.).
 Avoid bathing in the rivers.
 Stay quiet in the jungle.
-I've heard many a guide complain that bringing very small, and / or loud children into the jungle or on elephant treks is not a good idea.
+Many guides complain that bringing very small and/or loud children into the jungle or on elephant treks is not a good idea.
 I would agree.
 Do not wear deodorant or cologne in the jungle.

 Malaria and Dengue in Bardia

-Mosquito's are ever present in Bardia.
-Outbreaks of Dengue do happen and Malaria, though not prevalent, does exist.
+Mosquitoes are ever-present in Bardia.
+Outbreaks of Dengue do happen, and Malaria, though not prevalent, does exist.
 Take precautions not to be bitten and try to ensure your bed has a mosquito net.

 Tips on saving money at Bardia National Park

-Again, Bardia is not Chitwan nor is it Kathmandu or Pokhara.
+Again, Bardia is not Chitwan, nor is it Kathmandu or Pokhara.
 It's not realistic to just show up with a bag and wander around resorts looking for the best options.
-Think of it as the wild jungle of Bardiya.
+Think of it as the wild jungle of Bardia.

-Bardia does not have the commercial aspect that Chitwan has and many tour operators can't run profits taking people to Bardia so they opt for Chitwan instead.
-It's closer, has more hotels and gives them more profit.
+Bardia does not have the commercial aspect that Chitwan has, and many tour operators can't make a profit taking people to Bardia, so they opt for Chitwan instead.
+It's closer, has more hotels, and gives them more profit.

 Is it cheaper to get a package tour to Bardia from Kathmandu/Pokhara/Online or get one once I arrive?

-This way you've already booked a night or two at resort so you can be sure they will pick you up at Thakurdwara and bring you to the park.
-From there you can bargain a jungle trek etc. If the resort is not to your liking you can always go for a walk to find another nearby (this option will only work if you are staying close to the National Park- details in my guidebook).
+This way, you've already booked a night or two at a resort, so you can be sure they will pick you up at Thakurdwara and bring you to the park.
+From there, you can bargain for a jungle trek, etc. If the resort is not to your liking, you can always go for a walk to find another nearby (this option will only work if you are staying close to the National Park - details in my guidebook).

 Bardia National Park or Chitwan National Park?

 This is a question I get a lot.
-It really depends on what you want and like not to forget how much time you have.
+It really depends on what you want and, of course, how much time you have.

-If you want to have fun with elephants, jungle trek with a good chance at spotting wild rhino and then eat out at night then Chitwan is the place.
+If you want to have fun with elephants, go on jungle treks with a good chance of spotting wild rhinos, and enjoy dining out at night, then Chitwan is the place for you.
 This is especially true if you are short on time.

-If you are looking for a more natural setting set deep in the jungle with a stronger chance at seeing a wild tiger, elephants in their natural environment then Bardia is the place for you.
+If you are looking for a more natural setting, deep in the jungle, with a stronger chance of seeing a wild tiger and observing elephants in their natural environment, then Bardia is the place for you.

 Download my full travel guidebook to Bardia National Park

-It's an interactive & printable guidebook like no other.
+Experience a unique travel companion with an interactive & printable guidebook unlike any other.

 Was this page helpful to you?
 If so please tell others!